JeanleeRoy/freeglut-c-/README.md

 ![screenshoot](https://raw.githubusercontent.com/JeanleeRoy/images/master/support/freeglut/screenshot.png)

-Now you can make amazing projects with some graphic details, just be sure to keep learning about Freeglut and its various applications.
+As you can see this is a very basic example of Freeglut, but now you can make amazing projects with some graphic details, just be sure to keep learning about Freeglut and its different applications.

 Successes